12 best email newsletter software in 2026

 Conclusion

-The raft of options for newsletter software tools ranges outside of this top 10.
-This can make finding the best email marketing platform a daunting task.
+The raft of options for newsletter software tools goes beyond this top 12, making finding the best email marketing platform a daunting task.

-Gemma Seager, Team Leader of Email & Push Notifications at Submission Technology, particularly loves the Contact list segmentation & A/B testing in GetResponse:
+Gemma Seager, Team Leader, Email & Push Notifications at Submission Technology, highlights contact list segmentation and regular A/B testing:

 “Contact list segmentation and regular A/B testing allow us to check what really resonates with specific groups of contacts.
 We collect and analyze data and act on it during the next campaigns.”